afiodorov/afiodorov.github.io/_posts/2017-12-14-first-derealization.md

 Please, reply.
 PLEASE REPLY.
 STAY HERE.
 Don't let be on my own.
 I need you.
 Reply... faster...
 Don't leave me.
 I beg you to not abandon me here on my own.

-Phone rings and her voice goes: "I guess you won't be taking this drug again, hah?".
+Phone rings and her voice goes: "I guess you won't be taking that again, hah?".
 I reply with "I am going to burn the rest.
 Jesus who THE FUCK enjoys this shit?".
 And we talk...
 I try to make tea to feel warmer.
 I make a lot of sounds with a teaspoon in the process... no, still distant.
 Her voice is really soothing though.
 As we talk I slowly start to calm down and return.
 I have so much gratitude towards her for keeping me company when I needed it so much.
 One hour later, I am completely OK: present and not devastated.
 Thank God, I am back.
 Life's normal again.
 Fuck this drug.

 I love presence now.
 I love being present in THIS REAL ROOM and feeling MY BODY, MY HANDS, MY FINGERS: they belong to me.